 US surrogacy typically costs between US$130,000 – $200,000 when including donor eggs, legal, medical, insurance, compensation, surrogate expenses and agency fees.

 Costs vary based on your situation and needs.
 For example, if you already have embryos created, costs may be significantly less.
-While surrogacy in the US is safe, legally recognised and largely ethical, this makes it the most expensive surrogacy option internationally.
+While surrogacy in the US is safe, legally recognised and largely ethical, it is the most expensive surrogacy option internationally.

-Accurate budgeting requires an understanding of all the costs involved, including agency fees, surrogate (and donor) expenses, compensation, fertility treatment costs, US health insurance for your surrogate and baby, hospital costs, US legal fees, citizenship and passport costs and your personal travel and accommodation.
+Accurate budgeting requires an understanding of all the costs involved.
+Budget agency fees, surrogate (and donor) expenses, compensation, fertility treatment costs, US health insurance for your surrogate and baby.
+Hospital costs, US legal fees, citizenship and passport costs and your personal travel and accommodation.

 US surrogacy laws and legal parenthood